FAI Treatment Options

 Cartilage restoration procedures such as microfracture, OAS, autologous chondrocyte techniques, and implantation of autologous chondrocytes on a matrix may provide a solution to treat damage of the joint cartilage.

 In severe cases, open surgery may be recommended.
 However, when surgery is delayed and damage is severe, surgery can help but problems may develop in the future.

 Dr. Jorge Chahla specializes in the treatment of complex knee, hip, and all sports related injuries.
 He is a pioneer in cartilage restorations and minimally invasive techniques for hip joint preservation.
 FAI surgery is complex.
 Dr. Chahla is the ideal surgeon for complex FAI repair and restoration.
-Contact him to schedule a consultation today.
+Contact Dr. Chahla at his Chicago office, or one of his suburban offices, to schedule a consultation today.

 At a Glance